schmic41/Glickit/README.md

 ## Other Implementations

 [This](https://github.com/ageneau/glicko2) is another implementation of the Glicko-2 system.
 If this library doesn't work for whatever reason, this may serve as a reasonable alternative.
-No insult is intended by making another Glicko-2 library; I only found it after mostly finishing this one.
+No insult is intended!

 ## Contact